 The best thing, though, was the most surprising.
 A plate of cauliflower pierogis came out looking relatively unassuming.
 But after my first bite, I stopped mid-fork: They had exactly the flavor that I remember from going to the Ukranian places in New York when I was younger, where fried dumplings were served with sour cream and beets, often to the after-hours crowd.
 Filled with cauliflower, cheddar, scallions, and topped with mascarpone with dried, shaved purple cauliflower, they were truly outstanding.
 That, and a couple of cocktails, is my idea of a perfect meal.

 Most of the cocktails are €12 and currently the menu plates range between €7 and €13 (popcorn is €3), which to me, is a bargain for such well-made food and drinks.
 Tasting plates of cheese and charcuterie are available as well.
 Although Pasdeoup has only been open for a year, it had clearly hit its stride.

 While it doesn’t resemble a traditional eating establishment, it’s a timely hybrid between a bar and a restaurant, offering the best of both.
 For those who want good cocktails and something to eat, but not necessarily a full-on meal, you’d be hard-pressed to find a better address in Paris.

 Métro: Filles du Calvaire

-[UPDATE: As of April 2017, Amanda Boucher is no longer at Pasdeloup.)
+[UPDATE: Amanda Boucher and Lina Caschetto are no longer at Pasdeloup.)

 Hours: The bar is open Tuesday through Sunday, 6pm to 2am.
 The kitchen serves Sunday, and Tuesday through Thursday, from 7pm to 11pm, Friday and Saturday, until 11:30pm.
 Reservations accepted.
 Closed on Monday.